Perspective | The spy in your wallet: Credit cards have a privacy problem

 Google Pay for Android stores transactions in your Google account.
 Google says it doesn’t allow advertisers to target you based on that data.
 But Google Pay’s default privacy settings, which you can adjust, grant it rights to use your personal information to allow Google companies to market to you.

-The Samsung Pay app has details from your last 20 transactions, though the company says the information isn’t stored on its servers.
+The Samsung Pay app has details from your past 20 transactions, though the company says the information isn’t stored on its servers.
 The app also delivers location-based promotions.

 Apple says it doesn’t retain transaction information “that can be tied back to you” when you use Apple Pay.